iivanoo/covid-apps-observer/data/data_us/reports/resources/com.webmd.android___9.0.1/report.md

 > Keeps crashing, not opening!!<br> :date: __2021-01-12 20:14:41__

 > Worthless account set up designed by a moron<br> :date: __2021-01-12 03:32:29__

-> Started getting political propaganda from web md.
-Very disappointed.
-Removing App.
-They should stick to Science and Medicine.<br> :date: __2021-01-12 00:22:25__